QijianZhang/tee/README.md

-# Tee
+# dt

-Tee is a simple tool that prints directory tree.
+dt is a simple tool that prints directory tree.